A unique opportunity for third grade teachers and their students

 KHOC includes ten lessons, designed to be fun and easy to complete.
 They include Connecting with the Past (e.g., exploring Ohlone culture), Planting a Seed, Exploring Nature, and Following a Trail.
 The curriculum also contains activities that students can explore with their families outside of school time.

-Now entering its eighth school year, KHOC’s goal is connecting 3rd graders to the outdoors and recreational opportunities, promoting health and well-being, physical activity and life-long parks use.
+KHOC’s goal is connecting third graders to the outdoors and recreational opportunities, promoting health and well-being, physical activity and life-long parks use.
 To achieve this, KHOC provides:

 KHOC is also closely aligned with activities in the California Children’s Outdoor Bill Of Rights which states that every child in California, by the completion of their 14th year, should have the opportunity to experience a number of common outdoors activities such as discovering California’s past and heritage, exploring nature, and learning to follow a trail.